I am following the specialization in Bioarchaeology

 When it came to choosing a Bachelor’s programme, I tossed up briefly between history and archaeology, but archaeology really brings you into close contact with the past and that really appealed to me.

 For my MA I am specializing in hunter-gatherer cultures in Northwestern Europe during the Upper Palaeolithic (Late Stone Age) and the Mesolithic (Middle Stone Age).
-The Research Master’s (ReMa) programme in Art History & Archaeology allows me plenty of freedom to explore my interests within this specialist area.
+The Research Master’s (ReMa) programme in Archaeology allows me plenty of freedom to explore my interests within this specialist area.
 There are only a few core modules in the ReMa.
-For the rest you can choose course units from the regular MA programmes (Prehistory and Protohistory, Mediterranean Archaeology, Maritime Archaeology, Bioarchaeology, Arctic Archaeology).
+For the rest you can choose course units from the regular master's tracks (Prehistory and Protohistory, Mediterranean Archaeology, Maritime Archaeology, Bioarchaeology, Arctic Archaeology).
 And there is still enough time to specialize further through tutorials with lecturers.
 This involves coming up with a research question, or choosing material or a method that you want to study.
 On top of that, there are opportunities to earn part of your ECTS credit points at other universities or abroad.

 PhD Researcher at the University of Groningen